albertwidi/go-project-example/README.md

 Is where all the `http` handler exists.
 This layer is responsible to hold all the `http` handlers and request validation.

+**Main Server**

+Main server for serving main application.
+All business use-case handler exists within this server.

+**Admin Server**

+Admin server is a server for administrational purpose.
+On by default and should not open to public.

+Use-case for admin server:

+- `/metrics` endpoint
+- check current configuration value

+**Dev Server**

+Dev server is a server for experimental purpose, and should be enabled with a spesific flag.
+This server should not be triggered in production environment.

+Use-case for dev server:

+- Login bypass
+- Serve fileserver for local object storage

 #### Usecase

 To be added